ansonlichtfuss/terse-cms/mock-data/filesystem/content/this-is-a-very-long-folder-name-that-should-be-truncated-with-ellipsis-to-fit-the-available-space/example.md

 # Example

-This is an example file in a folder with a very long name.
+This is an example file in a folder with a very long name.dd